• Skip to main content

 Great Idea!
 For a bigger bang for your buck, buy pork shoulder or a pork loin and chop it up yourself.

-There are SO many authentic Mexican recipes that use pork like Red Pork Tamales, Chuletas en Salsa Roja, and Cochinita Pibil Tacos.
+There are many authentic Mexican recipes that use pork such as Red Pork Tamales, Chuletas en Salsa Roja, or Cochinita Pibil.

 A collage showing how each of the ingredients necessary to make pozole verde.